trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/exercises_unstructured_quad.md

 in your REPL session.
 The above `trixi2vtk` command will convert the solution file at the final time into a `.vtu` which can be readin and visualize with Paraview.
 A required argument for `trixi2vtk` is to point to the `output_directory` where the new files will be saved.
 An optional argument that can be set with `trixi2vtk` is to specify the number of visualization nodes.
-For instance, if we want to use 12 uniformly spaced nodes for visualizaion we can execute
+For instance, if we want to use 12 uniformly spaced nodes for visualization we can execute
 ```julia
 julia> trixi2vtk("out/solution_000180.h5", output_directory="out", nvisnodes=12)
 ```